 And whether your product is fairly implicated or not, the consequences can be dire and far-reaching.
 Take H1N1, for example: The pork industry suffered catastrophic losses over the flippantly used term “swine flu,” despite the fact that pork consumption was in no way responsible for the existence and spread of the virus.
 Despite these facts, it wasn’t until March of this year that Russia finally lifted the ban on U.S. pork product imports—nearly two years after the initial ban during the height of H1N1 paranoia.
 The egg industry, just the same, could take years to recover from this widespread mix of coverage and misinformation, whether each individual brand was involved in the recall or not.

 So who has egg on their face?
 I’m pretty sure I do, at least.
 For any of you interested in an update on this whole egg thing, visit www.fda.gov.
 A misinformed public can cause harm to themselves, but they can also cause intense hardship for the manufacturers and processers of the products they choose to consume or boycott.
 Safety should never be a matter of assumption, much like a business should never plummet based on the media’s inability to set the record straight.
 Unfortunately, both of these situations occur all the time, and the egg industry isn’t the only one at risk of being eaten for breakfast.

 Who is responsible for clearing up the confusion?
 Has the egg industry cracked under the pressure?
-Let me know by e-mailing me at email@example.com.
+Email me at [email protected].